SEDISH/mirth-connect/README.md

 # Mirth Connect

-To run a a Mitrh Connect use a following command:
+To run a a Mirth Connect use a following command:

 ```sh
 sudo docker-compose up